“Thank God for the French Army” Churchill announced confidently in early 1939 to the British people.

-The proliferation and popularization of the 80/20 Principle over the past half century is yet another way of getting at the importance of focus.
+The proliferation and popularization of the 80/20 Principle over the past half century is yet another way of getting at the importance of knowing how to focus.

 Tim Ferriss’s Four Hour Work Week is really about how focusing on what you want lets you dramatically increase results but packaged up in clever positioning about leading a jet-set lifestyle.

 Perry Marshall’s 80/20 Sales and Marketing is the same lesson applied to sales and marketing.